Azkellas/cgenhancer/README.md

 The script currently has no option panel.
 However since it's a userscript, any user can modify it.
 Options are to be found at the beginning of the script (line 25 or around).
 Look for `//options` in the source code.
 As of today, two options are available:
 * **useAgentModule**: allow the agent options.
 This is the only part of the script that uses the angular debug mode.
-This mode might use a lot of RAM, so disable it to save some if CG is slower than usual.
+This mode might use a lot of RAM, so disable it to save some if CG is slower than usual. *Default: `true`*
 * **forceExternRequest**: Make the leaderboard api request extern.
-It allows you to play against AIs of higher leagues in the agent panel but this might disrupt other features if you are not in the top1000.
+It allows you to play against AIs of higher leagues in the agent panel but this might disrupt other features if you are not in the top1000. *Default: `false`*
+* **enableSound**: self-explanatory. *Default: `false`*
 * **notifToRemove**: Array storing the different notifications to remove.
-They are about 30 different types of notifications on CG, a list is available above this option.
+They are about 30 different types of notifications on CG, a list is available above this option. *Default: `['clash-invite', 'following']`*

 ## Features